xmos/xcore_iot/CONTRIBUTING.rst

 Changes to C, C++ or ASM should be consistent with the style of existing C, C++ and ASM code.

-`clang-format <https://clang.llvm.org/docs/ClangFormat.html>`__ is used for formatting code.
-In most circumstances, the default settings are safe to use.
-However, you will need to configure so includes are not sorting.
+`clang-format <https://clang.llvm.org/docs/ClangFormat.html>`__ will soon be used for formatting code.

 *******************************
 Development Virtual Environment